-Meghan Markle's youngest bridesmaid is two years old
+Meghan Markle's youngest bridesmaid is 2 years old

 Wednesday's announcement comes during a turbulent week for the couple.
 After first telling TMZ he would not be flying to the UK to walk his daughter down the aisle as planned, Thomas Markle later said he had changed his mind, according to the US-based celebrity news site.

-"I hate the idea of missing one of the greatest moments in history and walking my daughter down the aisle," he said Tuesday, according to TMZ.
+"I hate the idea of missing one of the greatest moments in history and walking my daughter down the aisle," he said on Tuesday, according to TMZ.

 Markle has been involved in controversy since it was revealed he allegedly staged a series of photos captured by an American paparazzo.